 Papa Noel, as they say in Spain, or Saint Nicholas, as they identify him in Holland and Eastern Europe or Father Christmas, as they call him in the United Kingdom, in all cases, Virginia was not satisfied with the evidence she found.

 Insisting, Virginia asked her father Dr. Philip O'Hanlon, a Manhattan coroner, to help her discover the truth.
 The girl was desperate because of the bullying and constant teasing from her classmates and school friends.

 Eloquently, the doctor responded with a phrase that today is an icon of American journalism.
 He said, “Ask the newspaper The New York Sun.
 If The Sun says it, it's because it's true.”
 In international journalism, the idea behind this phrase marked the beginning of an era during the nineteenth and part of the twentieth century.
 Mass media were guarantors of the truth.

 Little Virginia's letter, addressed to The New York Sun, finally reached its destination.
-And although the newspaper's director had difficulty finding an editor who would answer the girl, he found Francis Pharcellus Church to do so.
-Church, a former war correspondent that witnessed the most horrific war atrocities, a lonely widower, atheist, and bitter cynic later admitted that writing to Virginia changed his life and saved him.
+And although the newspaper's director had difficulty finding an editor who would reply to the girl, he found Francis Pharcellus Church to do so: a former war correspondent that witnessed the most horrific war atrocities, a lonely widower, atheist, and bitter cynic later admitted that writing to Virginia changed his life and saved him.